mcfrith/conserved-animal-dna/README.md

 # Conserved animal DNA

-Here is some data that was used in the study titled "DNA conserved across animals that controls genes for embryonic development": see there for explanations.
+Here is some data that was used in the study [DNA conserved in diverse animals since the Precambrian controls genes for embryonic development][paper]: see there for explanations.

 The animal genomes (e.g. homSap: *Homo sapiens*) are detailed in the 2023 section of <https://github.com/mcfrith/last-genome-alignments>.